GekkoJr/Blackbird/resources/help/article/Welcome.md

 New here?
 Consider checking out the [FAQ](/help/FAQ)

-Here are some quick guides to get you started chatting
+Here are some quick guides to get you started chattingco

 - [Sending a message](/help/message)
 - [Add a friend!](/help/add-friend)